Here, you will find Our Mission;

 The Gift

-People experience a wide variety of emotions after finding the pieces of history they have come searching for.
+At Kanabec History Center, we believe that history is made every day by everyday people.
+We are not just about old stuff.
+We are memories, stories, people, and the life and times of our residents.
+People often experience a wide variety of emotions after finding the pieces of history they have come searching for.
 Some have been searching for years.
-We get a huge 'thank you' for the work we do protecting history and keeping it accessible, whether they find their answer or not.
+We receive huge 'Thank You's for the work we do protecting history and keeping it accessible.

 40 years ago, Kanabec County received a gift.
 This gift came from Pete McVay in honor of his deceased wife, Rosemary McVay.
-The Kanabec County Historical Society and the people of Kanabec County were given a place to store and preserve these gifts of memory.
-We do not have to ask the county for space, heat and/or electricity.
+The Kanabec County Historical Society and the people of Kanabec County were given a place to store and preserve these gifts of memories.
+The McVay family still owns “The Farm” located in Kanabec County.
+They continue supporting the preservation of Kanabec County’s history with a gift of monetary support annually to the historical society.

 The following three paragraphs are a quote from Pete McVay’s groundbreaking speech for the Kanabec History Center Building, spoken July 12, 1977.

 “We have an interest in history because we know that we are whatever we are largely because of those who preceded us.
-We know that we have what we have, we live as we live in no small measure because of their work and sacrifices
+We know that we have what we have, we live as we live in no small measure because of their work and sacrifices".

 |